zaida04/g.js-self/packages/guilded.js/README.md

 ## 📝 About
 `@guildedjs/guilded.js` is a library written in TypeScript usable in either TypeScript or JavaScript projects.
 It provides structures, abstraction, and utilities for interaction between the guilded API and your userbot.

-Off the bat there are very noticable similarities between this package and [`discord.js`](https://discord.js.org).
+Off the bat there are very noticable similarities between this package and [`discord.js`](https://discord.js.org) structure-wise.
 This is intentional in order to make the migration or copying of your codebase to a Guilded bot smooth and predictable.
-We've adopted the same managers/cache structure that they've implemented because we find that it's what works well without much complications.
-Our folder structure is influenced by theirs as well, however our underlying structure with how we handle things like WebSocket events is different.
+We've adopted the same managers/cache structure that they've implemented because we find that it's what works well without complications.
+While our structure is **influenced** by them, there are underlying differences with how we handle things like websockets, events, and utilities.
+In addition to that, the library is split up into multiple packages (this being the main one) and written in TypeScript over JavaScript.

 ## 📥 Installation